zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

     \frac{\int\_{4 \pi} I\_o d \Omega\_o}{E\_i} =
     \frac{\Phi\_o}{E\_i}. $$

-In other words, it is just the ratio of the scattered [spectral flux](https://en.wikipedia.org/wiki/Radiant_flux#Spectral_flux) \\(\Phi\_o\\) to the incident spectral irradiance \\(E\_i\\).
-It has the dimensions of an area; however, since it's not a geometric area, it can be imagined as a small disk[^5] normal with respect to the incident beam \\(\bm{i}\\).
+In other words, it is just the ratio of the scattered spectral flux \\(\Phi\_o\\) to the incident spectral irradiance \\(E\_i\\).
+It has the dimensions of an area; however, since it's not a geometric area, it can be imagined as a small disk[^4] normal with respect to the incident beam \\(\bm{i}\\).

-[^5]: The "small disk" model is convenient in problems of light scattering by spherical particles, since their geometric cross section is also a disk.
-In the volume scattering case, the geometric volume element is typically a cube, so the "little square" model is more appropriate for describing the (scattering) cross section.
-Additionally, the volume element is often oriented with respect to the direction of scattering, which introduces a cosine factor between the normal of the light-facing face of the cube and the light direction.
+[^4]: The "small disk" model is convenient in problems of light scattering by spherical particles, since their geometric cross section is also a disk.
+In the volume scattering case, the volume element is typically considered to be a rectangular cuboid, so the "little square" model is more appropriate for describing the (scattering) cross section.
+Additionally, the volume element is often oriented with respect to the direction of scattering, which may introduce a cosine factor between the normal of the light-facing face of the cube and the light direction.
+This section does not deal with radiance, so the cosine factor does not appear in the calculations.

-PICTURE
+PICTURE (particle and volume element viewpoints)

 The [extinction cross section](http://glossary.ametsoc.org/wiki/Extinction_cross_section) \\(\sigma\_t\\) relates the total spectral flux \\(\Phi\_t\\) scattered or absorbed by the particle (e.i. removed from the incident wave) to the incident spectral irradiance \\(E\_i\\):